ExampleTeam2/lost-and-found/deliverables/240310_Proposal & Commitment/Proposal_group_ExampleTeam.md

 Instead of facing just one Business Case, the aim of this Image Classification Model is to be a base model for multiple Cases.
 But for what use will a classifying model for countries or coordinate from images be?
 - **Helping find missing persons**: It can help find where missing people might be by analyzing pictures shared publicly.
 The emotional impact of helping reunite families or providing important clues is huge.
 Especially when the model will be used additionally to the finding process for a police.
 For missing people, every second counts after a kidnapping, especially when the person is missing internationally.
 - **Supporting Humanitarian Action:** In disaster situations, it could help to quickly identify the most affected areas by analyzing current images from social media or aid organizations.
 This would improve the coordination of rescue and relief efforts and offer hope and support to those affected.
-- **Find new places to visit:** We all have seen cool places on Instagram or other social platform.
-But often we don't know where this place is.
-In this case, our image classifier can help to find out where this image has been taken, and so we can, may visit the place.
+- **Discover New Travel Destinations:** Have you ever come across stunning images of places on Instagram or other social media platforms and wondered where they were taken?
+Our image classifier can help you with that.
+By analyzing the image, our classifier can identify the location and provide you with the information you need to plan your next visit to this amazing place.
+This way, you can discover new and exciting travel destinations that you may have never known about before.

 But what should de Model classify?
 Therefore, we did some research and decided us for a Classification Task which could be widely used on different important Use Cases.
 It should help for example find missing people by analyzing openly published pictures of them after the crime.